China Eastern Airlines Flight 5735

+In an April 2022 statement, the CAAC dismissed speculation about the cause of the crash, which has included reports in American news media that the aircraft may have been deliberately crashed, as misleading and as complicating the investigation.

+On 20 March 2024, CAAC said no faults or abnormalities were found in the aircraft's systems, structures or engines.

+On 19 May 2025, in response to an open government information request, the CAAC said that it decided not to release an annual interim investigation report to the public because releasing the report might "endanger national security and societal stability".

+Background

 Aircraft

-The aircraft involved was a Boeing 737-89P (737NG or 737 Next Generation) with the registration B-1791 and serial number 41474.
-The aircraft was powered by two CFM56-7B26E turbofan engines.
-It was first flown on 5 June 2015 and was delivered new to China Eastern Yunnan Airlines (subsidiary of China Eastern Airlines) on 25 June 2015.
-It was painted in the airline's Yunnan Peacock livery.
+The aircraft involved was a Boeing 737-89P (737NG or 737 Next Generation) registered as B-1791 with serial number 41474.
+It was powered by two CFM International CFM56-7B26E turbofan engines.
+It first flew on 5 June 2015 and was delivered new to China Eastern Yunnan Airlines (subsidiary of China Eastern Airlines) on 25 June 2015.

 The 737-800 has a solid safety record, with 11 previous fatal accidents (the first in September 2006) out of more than 7,000 planes delivered since 1997.
-It is not equipped with the Maneuvering Characteristics Augmentation System (MCAS) used on the newer 737 MAX that led to two fatal accidents in 2018 and 2019 and the subsequent grounding of the fleet.

 Passengers and crew

 The Civil Aviation Administration of China (CAAC) and the airline reported 123 passengers and 9 crew members to be on the flight, for a total of 132 people.
 All were Chinese.
+The occupants involved 74 families across 17 provinces of China.

 The flight crew consisted of three pilots, five flight attendants and an in-flight security guard.
+The pilots were: